-Impairment assessment of property, plant and equipment and right-of-use assets
+Impairment assessment on property, plant and equipment and right-of-use assets

-(Refer to notes 4, 5, 15, 16, 17 to the consolidated financial statements)
+(Refer to notes 4, 5, 16, 17 and 18 to the consolidated financial statements)

-The Group had significant assets on its consolidated statement of financial position, including property, plant and equipment and right-of-use assets as at 31 December 2020.
+The Group had significant assets on its consolidated statement of financial position, including property, plant and equipment and right-of-use assets as at 31 December 2022.

 Management is required to perform an impairment assessment where indicators of impairment are identified, on these assets.
 For the purpose of assessing impairment, these assets were allocated to cash generating units ("CGUs"), and management has assessed the recoverable amount of these assets based on higher of value in use and fair value less cost of disposal.
 In carrying out the impairment assessment, significant management judgement was used to appropriately identify CGUs and to determine the key assumptions and estimations.
-Based on the above assessment performed, for the year ended 31 December 2020, management concluded that impairment loss of approximately HK\$962,000 in respected of the Group's property, plant and equipment and HK\$5,646,000 in respect of its right-of-use assets were made.
+Based on the above assessment performed, for the year ended 31 December 2022, management concluded that impairment loss of approximately HK\$390,000 in respected of the Group's property, plant and equipment and approximately HK\$4,145,000 in respect of its right-of-use assets were made.